SUSE/rmt/PACKAGE.md

 ##### Submit maintenance updates for SLES to the Internal Build Service

-###### Get target codesteams where to submit
+###### Get target codestreams where to submit

-To checkout in which codestreams the package is currently maintaned, run:
+To check out which codestreams the package is currently maintained in, run:

 ```bash
 osc -A https://api.suse.de maintained rmt-server
 ```

-For a more detailed view which target codestreams are in which state checkout: [Codestream overview](https://maintenance.suse.de/maintained/?package=rmt-server)
+For a more detailed view which target codestreams are in which state, check out: [Codestream overview](https://maintenance.suse.de/maintained/?package=rmt-server)

 ###### Submit updates